What other techniques are used in cancer surgery?

 What are the risks of cancer surgery?

-As with any surgery, cancer surgery does carry risks.
 What side effects you might experience after cancer surgery will depend on your specific surgery.
 In general, most cancer operations carry a risk of:

 - Pain.
 Pain is a common side effect of most operations.
 Some cause more pain than others do.
 Your health care team will tell you how to keep your pain to a minimum and will provide medications to reduce or eliminate the pain.